jimpei8989/CoolWatcher/README.md

 ```

 ### Be careful!
-- Only tested on my macOS.
+- **Roughly** and only tested on my macOS.

+### Some notes
+You might notice that there are several sleeps in this script, the main reason is to avoid simultaneous connections, or things might mess up.
+You may tune the sleeping time for better performance :)